nimh-dsst/lunch-and-learn/discussions/Intro_MRI_Part_1.md

 The big magnet in the MRI scanner produces a magnetic field, called B<sub>0</sub>.
 The field is directed along the bore of the MRI scanner but can extend past the scanner.
 This is why the MRI scanner is placed in a containment area with warning signs about strong magnetic fields.
 The homogeneity of the field is important for producing uniform images.
 The B<sub>0</sub> field is adjusted when a subject is in the scanner to help promote homogeneity and limit image distortion.

-The purpose of the B<sub>0</sub> field is to align the protons, the nuclei of hydrogen atoms in the water contained in the body.
-Protons can be either aligned in an "up" or "down" configuration.
+The purpose of the B<sub>0</sub> field is to align the protons, the nuclei of Hydrogen atoms in water especially.
+Protons can be either aligned in an "up" or "down" spin.

 ### Radiofrequency Coils